Geometric inequalities for convex spacelike hypersurface in de Sitter space: Introduction

 which is positive due to the particular choice of the unit normal.
 Eigenvalues of the Weingarten transformation $\mathcal{W}=\bar\nabla\nu$, usually referred to as principal curvatures, are important geometric invariants.
 For $k\in \{1,\cdots,n\}$, let $E_k$ be the $k$-th normalized elementary symmetric polynomial in the principal curvatures.
 For convenience, set $E_0=1$ and $E_{n+1}=0$.

-A spacelike hypersurface in $N$ is strictly convex if its principal curvatures are everywhere positive.
+A compact spacelike hypersurface in $N$ is said to be strictly convex if its principal curvatures are everywhere positive.
 More generally, a spacelike hypersurface in $N$ is $k$-convex if the $n$-tuple comprised of its principal curvatures always belongs to the cone

 which contains the positive cone